 - 1. A candidate's previous credits will not automatically be considered for Advanced Standing by the Schulich School unless a formal petition for Advanced Standing is made by the candidate prior to the start of the program. - 2.
 Advanced standing or waivers with replacement are not feasible for IMBA due to the integrated nature of the core curriculum. - 3.
-Students entering any of Schulich's specialized Masters programs are not eligible to receive advanced standing, with the exception of the Master of Accounting.
+Students entering any of Schulich's specialized Masters programs are not eligible to receive advanced standing, with the exception of the with the exception of the Master of Accounting and Master of Supply Chain Management.
+Visit the Schulich website or contact admissions@schulich.yorku.ca for details.